BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-07-Stop Searching For Your Passion.md

 photoWidth="80%"
 %}

-## Priorities
+## Some Concerns

-We all have different priorities.
-These are things you'll have to ultimately decide for yourself.
-Here are some cases to help you figure out what works for you.

-### It Doesn't Pay Well
-Do you value your passion or your income more?
-The best way to figure this out is to ask yourself "where do I want to be in 5-10 years?".

-### The Education Is Too Expensive
-Here are some steps you can try.

-1. Ask a Financial Advisor.
-2. Get a student loan.
-3. Find a job that is not as expensive first, then transition to it.

 ### I Don't Want Others To View Me Differently
 As long as your passion doesn't break the law, I think you should still pursue it.
 Do you value your passion or your social life more?

-Here is someone else in a similar situation: <a href="https://www.reddit.com/r/offmychest/comments/4jnbi9/im_so_sick_of_being_ashamed_of_my_job/" target="_blank">www.reddit.com/r/offmychest/comments/4jnbi9/im_so_sick_of_being_ashamed_of_my_job/</a>
+Here is someone else in a similar situation: <a href="https://www.reddit.com/r/offmychest/comments/4jnbi9/im_so_sick_of_being_ashamed_of_my_job/" target="_blank">I'm So Sick Of Being Ashamed Of My Job</a>

 ### I Don't Like Working With People
 Unfortunately people are everywhere.
-A possible solution is to try flipping this on its head and learn to enjoy working with people (Just try).
-You can read some good advice in the top comment here: <a href="https://www.reddit.com/r/careerguidance/comments/jppccl/good_careers_for_someone_who_hates_people/" target="_blank">https://www.reddit.com/r/careerguidance/comments/jppccl/good_careers_for_someone_who_hates_people/</a>
+A possible solution is to try flipping this situation on its head and learn to enjoy working with people.
+You can read some good advice in the top comment here: <a href="https://www.reddit.com/r/careerguidance/comments/jppccl/good_careers_for_someone_who_hates_people/" target="_blank">Good Careers For Someone Who Hates People</a>.
+They mention "We can't get away from people, but that's something to be embraced, not feared".

 Otherwise you can try looking for a career that doesn't involve working with a lot of people (such as a nighttime security guard), but that it something you'll have to brainstorm for.

-## You WILL Reach The Insecure Canyon
+## You Will Reach The Insecure Canyon

 I have experienced this a lot.
 This happens when you start something new and have so much enthusiasm and awe, only to end up realizing that there is so much to learn that it becomes overwhelming.
-Remember that even the smartest people in the world were once in the canyon.
-Break the tasks down and take it slow.
-You'll get out of there eventually.
+Remember that even the smartest people in the world were once in the canyon (and they may still feel that way).
+At this point you have two options:

+1. Give up.
+It's okay to, don't force yourself to do something that may be impossible for you.
+2. Keep trying.
+Continue pushing through, doing research and getting that motivation back.

 {%
 include photo-overlay.html